brushed/mooextend/README.md

 	- trunc(size, ellipse) : convert string to a maximum length
     - localize : tiny localization routines (built for jspwiki)
 	- xsubs(object,regexp) : same as substitute() with support for anonymous arguments
+	- slick() : convert CSS-selector into a DOM element. (mini template engine) Based on the mootools Slick engine.
 	- sliceArgs(args, regexp): parse the arguments of a string or an element's class-name.